United States Energy Storage Market Size and Share

 • May 2025: ENGIE and CBRE partnered to develop a 2.4 GW battery portfolio focused on real-estate-adjacent sites.

-• March 2025: UL Solutions issued UL 9540A ed5: 2025 with major thermal-runaway protocol changes.
+• March 2025: UL Solutions issued UL 9540A ed5: 2025, which includes major changes to the thermal-runaway protocol.

 • February 2025: Tesla surpassed Sungrow as the top global battery producer, reinforcing vertical integration advantages.